nefarioustim/front-end-development-best-practice/index.md

 experience by a multitude of front end developers, front end architects, and front end development managers.

+<h2 id="browsers">Know your browsers</h2>

+It's important to understand the technologies being used to browse your content and test accordingly.
+This information is best gleaned from your web analytics and log files.

+However, even once you have analysed and assimilated that information, it is a good idea to maintain a level of graded browser support:

+Primarily, test and ensure that the visitor gets a first-class browsing and interaction experience in the following browsers:

+* Internet Explorer 7+ (on Windows)
+* Mozilla Firefox 3.6+ (on OSX and Windows)
+* Chrome 5+ (on OSX and Windows)
+* Safari 5+ (on OSX)
+* Opera 10+ (on Windows)

+This doesn't mean the pages have to be pixel-perfect between browsers, but as close as reasonably possible to the design requirement with all of the functionality and interactivity working perfectly.

+Secondly, test and ensure that the visitor gets a useable and not-obviously-broken experience with:

+* Internet Explorer 6
+* Safari 4

+Once you have a better understanding of the users of your site, you may opt to drop support for any of these combinations.

+Other browser support matrixes are available, such as [YUI Graded Browser Support](http://developer.yahoo.com/yui/articles/gbs/), the [BBC Browser Support Standards](http://www.bbc.co.uk/guidelines/futuremedia/technical/browser_support.shtml#support_table), and [jQuery Browser Compatibility](http://docs.jquery.com/Browser_compatibility).

 <h2 id="semantic-markup">Semantic Markup</h2>

 ### Use HTML not XHTML